-Arguing in favor of that position, wWe would like to explain the usage scenario.
+We would like to explain the usage scenario.
 Namely, for licensed services, we expect a relatively small number of operators in a given geographic area, such as a country.
 In these cases, the operator would own the Operator ID and assign the remainder of the 24 bits in the Base Station ID.
 We need to also anticipate the possibility that 802.16 will become successful in license-exempt bands.
 In this case, the number of operators could be much larger.
 In fact, one could anticipate WLAN-like usage, with no operator at all.
 In these cases, the manufacturer of the base station would presumably own an Operator ID and assign it to the manufactured product, along with the extra 24 bits required for the complete Base Station ID.
-Since the use of the Base Station ID would be, in many ways, similar to the current use of EUI-48, perhaps it could reasonably be administered from the OUI pool.

 We recognize that the RAC may wish to protect its existing OUI number pool.
 If 802.16 reaches a successful deployment level, we would anticipate up to 10000 Operator IDs in use.
 We might want to plan for the assignment of up to 100,000 IDs, in case it were highly successful.
-Given these numbers, we do not anticipate a need for a full 24-bit pool for Operator ID assignment.
-Therefore, in alternative (2), we could easily share the pool with other uses.